kyleke1998/cell_analysis_dashboard_challenge/README.md

 ### Repo Structure Rationale
-The database layer uses DuckDB with separate SQL files for schema definitions and data loading.
-The backend is built with FastAPI and organized into modular components for database access, API routing, and statistical testing, promoting clean separation of logic.
-The frontend leverages Streamlit with a multi-page layout for clear navigation between summary views, statistical analyses, and subset exploration.
+The database layer uses DuckDB separate SQL files for schema definitions and data loading.
+The `.sql` scripts for creating the schema and ingesting data is all in `data_models/sql`.
+Importable modualized backend code is built with FastAPI and organized into modular components in `src`, including database abastration, API routing, and statistical testing.
+The frontend leverages Streamlit with a multi-page layout and is located in `dashboard_app`.
 Deployment is containerized using Docker and managed with docker-compose.

 ```